 Content: Brief explanation of the extent of the risk assessment in relation to the total distribution of the assessment target.
 It must explicitly address if only a portion of the assessment target (i.e. ecosystem) was assessed, and if the area is linked to a specific administrative boundary (such as a national or regional boundary).
 It should be clear enough to justify the category assigned within the Scope-classification node.
+If it is not explicitly address by the author, it should be done by the IUCN RLE team.

 Attributes: none